What is a persistent link?

 Find a Persistent Link

 The link you see in the URL bar is not always persistent.
-Use the tabs above to find persistent links in common databases.
+This guide explains how to find persistent links in common databases.

 Note: not all resources provide persistent links, but here are some alternatives.